-215. The complete range of resettlement entitlements are available to SLs on the CRP.
-The amount of some entitlements are based on length of service but include: training grants, allowances, travel warrants, resettlement absence, transition workshops, one-to-one career guidance support, subsidised vocational training support, housing advice, financial briefs and job finding support.
+214. The complete range of resettlement entitlements are available to SL on the CRP.
+The amount of some entitlements is based on length of service but includes training grants, allowances, travel warrants, resettlement absence, transition workshops, one-to-one career guidance support, subsidised vocational training support, housing advice, financial briefs and job finding support.